deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15633/index.md

 > </details>

-> Table 4 presents the performance of various models on the MT-Bench benchmark, comparing results in real-world and limited short instruction data settings.
+> Table 4 presents the performance results of different models on the MT-Bench benchmark, categorized by real-world and limited short instruction data settings.

 {{< table-caption >}}